juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 ![A personal wellness chatbot encourages a user to continue wellness exercise](/assets/uploads/screen-shot-2020-10-24-at-9.02.28-pm.png)

 Amy has diabetes but loves sweets.
 How should a chatbot that serves as her personal wellness assistant can help persuade Amy to reduce her sweets intake?
-If the chatbot knows that Amy is intellectually curious and open to new experience, the chatbot may suggest that Amy solves a puzzle whenever she craves sweets.
+If the chatbot knows that Amy is intellectually curious and like challenges and winning, the chatbot may suggest that Amy solves a puzzle whenever she craves sweets.

 ![A personal wellness chatbot persuades a user who craves candy bars to reduce the intake](/assets/uploads/screen-shot-2020-10-24-at-8.51.12-pm.png)